bnbry/json_deep_parse/README.md

 You probably don't need the dependency honestly, but this is available as a gem if you want it that way, scoot down to the next section.

-Make a file in your app or lib and call it something cool like JSONDeepParse and then copy and paste the file from this lib.
+Make a file in your app or lib and call it something cool like JSONDeepParse and then copy and paste the `lib/json_deep_parse.rb` from this repo.

 ### Gem